 Malignant mesothelioma is an uncommon cancerous tumor.
 It mainly affects the lining of the lung and chest cavity (pleura) or lining of the abdomen (peritoneum).
-It is due to long-term asbestos exposure.
+It is often due to long-term asbestos exposure.

 Mesothelioma - malignant; Malignant pleura mesothelioma (MPM)